The healthcare industry is facing rapid changes. Here’s what you need to know to stay ahead in 2022 and beyond.

 The healthcare industry is facing many changes that pose new challenges to medical organizations big and small.
-In particular, the fast-evolving government regulations, technological innovations, and patient expectations create a new environment in which running a medical practice isn’t just about treating patients anymore.
+In particular, the fast-evolving government regulations, Covid-19 Pandemic recovery, technological innovations, and patient expectations create a new environment in which running a medical practice isn’t just about treating patients anymore.

-Looking into 2021 and beyond, here are six major challenges faced by the healthcare industry and how to stay ahead:
+Looking into 2022 and beyond, here are seven major challenges faced by the healthcare industry and how to stay ahead:

 Although ransomware, data breaches, and other cybersecurity concerns are nothing new to the healthcare industry, the 2020 Covid-19 pandemic revealed just how vulnerable sensitive patient health information really is.

-This trend will continue as many healthcare providers are still slow in responding to threats while the decentralized systems make them more vulnerable to attacks.
+This trend will continue as many healthcare providers are slow in responding to threats while the decentralized systems result in higher vulnerability to attacks.

-When a breach occurs, not only are you compromising confidential patient information, but you also face a hefty penalty if you’re found to have violated the many compliant standards regulating the industry.
+When a breach occurs, not only do you compromise confidential patient information, but you also face a hefty penalty if you’re found to have violated the many compliant standards regulating the industry.

 Many medical providers are investing in proper safeguards to better protect sensitive patient data.
 Simple steps like implementing multi-factor authentication and strong firewalls help reduce the success of hackers.